 August 31 - September 27, 2019

-CCACC Art Gallery held the group exhibition, entitled "Immersed in Art" exhibit 36 artworks by the members of CCACC Art Club of Ink Paintings and Calligraphy, and Chinese Landscape Painting Class at the Art Club from August 31st, 2019 to September 27th, 2019.
-The opening reception scheduled on Saturday, August 31st, 2019 from 2 pm to 4 pm.
+CCACC Art Gallery held the group exhibition, entitled "Immersed in Art", exhibiting 36 artworks by the members of CCACC Art Club of Ink Paintings and Calligraphy, and Chinese Landscape Painting Class at the Art Club.

 Kit-Keung Kan, Instructor, 靳杰强導師 作品